 It is also known as a music venue.
 Regular gigs and the attention they attract are another reason the beer disappears fast.

 During my quick two days spent at The George, I packed in some of these Eshowe highlights.
 A visit to Fort Nongqayi Museum Village where tour guide Zanoxolo Mkhize took me to the chapel and gave me a brief lesson on the Norwegian missionaries who brought Christianity to the area.
-(Norwegians, in part, sponsored the museum upgrade.)
+Norwegians, in part, sponsored the museum’s upgrade.
 In the old fort, he shows me the area’s first newspaper, intriguingly titled The Sausage Wrap, and the original tsetse fly eradication trap (pictured above).

-On the same property we skimmed through the Mikula-designed Vukani Museum, that is a trove of basketry and clay that is now dying out, which when collected by a Swedish visionary revived the then-dying (and now dying again) art of basketry.
+On the same property, we skimmed through the Mikula-designed Vukani Museum, which is a trove of basketry and clay that is now dying out, which when collected by a Swedish visionary revived the then-dying (and now dying again) art of basketry.

 We walked the Dlinza Forest aerial boardwalk, built on towering stilts and peaking at the top of a soaring metal tower that serves as a look-out over the top of the forest.
 We pop in at the Wall Room Cafe at The House, which is a restaurant and hang-out venue that is cool and trendy enough (with a menu to match) to be situated in some upscale big city suburb.

-The George, by any name, would rank high in the eccentricity stakes.
+The George Hotel, by any name, would rank high in the eccentricity stakes.
 But come to think of it, the idiosyncrasies extend way beyond the hotel.
 Eshowe could easily don the tag “South Africa’s most eccentric rural town.”